shikharmittal04/epspy/README.md

 ## Other functions

-There are 4 additional useful methods of the class extragalactic.
+There are 4 additional useful methods of the class `extragalactic`.
 These are:-

 1. `acf`
 	* returns the 2PACF, $C(\chi)$
-	* requires one argument, the angle $\chi$ in radians
+	* requires one argument, the angle $\chi$ in radians; can be a number or an array
-	* output is a dimensionless number
+	* output is a dimensionless quantity
 2. `dndS`
 	* returns flux distribution, $\mathrm{d}n/\mathrm{d}S$
-	* requires one argument, the flux density $S$ in Jy
+	* requires one argument, the flux density $S$ in Jy; can be a number or an array
 	* output is in units of number per unit flux density per unit solid angle, i.e. $\mathrm{Jy^{-1}sr^{-1}}$
 3. `num_den`
 	* returns the clustered number density as number per pixel, $n_{\mathrm{clus}}$